How to deal with mortgage arrears

 Tell your lender why you've struggled to make your payments.
 If your situation will improve, say when this will happen.

 For example, the date when you:

-- start to get benefits or SMI payments
+start to get benefits or support for mortgage interest (SMI) payments

 Make sure you update your financial statement to show these changes.

 You can ask the lender for time to sell your home if it's unaffordable and your financial situation is unlikely to improve.

 Your proposal should set out the steps you've taken or intend to take.
 Include dates when you expect things to happen.
 For example, instructing an estate agent or solicitor, accepting an offer, exchanging contracts.

 Include proof of anything relevant to support your proposal.

 evidence of your income from all sources